WFP9038-scaled-1

 4. Put on your helmet.

-5. Enjoy your ride, follow local regulations, use cycle lanes where available, and do not ride on the pavement (unless it is a shared space indicated by the sign below).
+5. Enjoy your ride, follow local regulations, use cycle lanes where available, and do not ride on the pavement.

 6. Reach your destination and ‘end ride’ in the app.
 Park correctly and make sure the e-bike is not causing an obstruction.